PROPER Agents: Proactivity Driven Personalized Agents for Advancing Knowledge Gap Navigation: Experiments

 \subsection{Results and Discussions}

 \xhdr{RQ1: End-to-End Task Utility} To evaluate how \our improves proactivity among base LLMs, we compare the responses generated by the base LLM (\llama or \qwen) with those from \our with the same LLM as the base.
 We also include \gptf for reference.
 Table~\ref{tab:pairwise_results} results clearly show that, on average, \our outperforms the base LLM on 84\% of entries across all datasets. \our achieves substantially higher mean scores and win rates when paired with either \llama or \qwen, reflecting the importance of proactively surfacing unarticulated risks, constraints, and preferences that are often omitted from the initial query.
-In contrast, improvements on Code-Contests are more modest: while \textsc{ProPer} still wins more frequently than base models, gains in mean score are smaller, suggesting diminishing returns from proactive intervention in highly structured tasks with well-defined solution spaces.\\ In addition, we also compare \our with chain-of-thought (CoT) prompting applied to \llama and \qwen (refer to Appendix~\ref{app:cot_prompt} for COT prompts).
+In contrast, improvements on Code-Contests are more modest: while \our still wins more frequently than base models, gains in mean score are smaller, suggesting diminishing returns from proactive intervention in highly structured tasks with well-defined solutions.
+In addition, we also compare \our with chain-of-thought (CoT) prompting applied to \llama and \qwen (refer to Appendix~\ref{app:cot_prompt} for COT prompts).
 Following ~\cite{madaan2023self}, we construct a chain of prompting that first asks the LLM to generate a response to a user query, then analyze which aspects the response did not sufficiently address, and finally reiterate the process to improve the response.
 The comparison of CoT models with \our, shown in Figure~\ref{fig:cot}, show that even after CoT prompting, which doe improve the base LLM, \our still outperforms.
-In addition, while CoT improves standard fine-tuned models, the gains are marginal.\\ To complement the quantitative results, we examine a representative query from the Medical (MD) dataset: \textit{``Because I have type 1 diabetes, what is likely to happen to me if I get the coronavirus?''} Below, we report the full responses generated by different models.
+In addition, while CoT improves standard fine-tuned models, the gains are marginal.
+To complement the quantitative results, we examine a representative query from the Medical (MD) dataset and report the full responses generated by different models below.